Heartland Financial reports 33% drop in net income in quarter marked by COVID-19

-A Dubuque-based financial institution today reported a 33% decline in net income in its second quarter.
+A Dubuque-based financial institution on Monday reported a 33% decline in net income in its second quarter.

 However, officials at Heartland Financial USA framed the three-month stretch as a success given the unique challenges presented by COVID-19 and the company’s efforts to aid business clients navigating the pandemic.